ktcrowe/BabyBash/README.md

 Current branches:
   - interference: removal of the detected cry via destructive interference & output of the enhanced audio
   - optimization: improvements to the neural network to increase accuracy
+  - testing: test cases to ensure all functions are working as expected